-Figure 3-4 shows a bracket attachment to a mast using the two provided angle irons and four screws.
-The screw heads are slided into the bracket profile.
+Figure 3-4 shows a bracket attachment to a mast using two angle irons and four M6 (1/4") screws.
+The screw heads can be slided into the bracket profile as shown in the figure.

 Figure 3-5.
 Attaching the repeater to the bracket